 Batch Ingest

-Batch ingestion loads data from a storage bucket into a target table.
-We provide the following mechanisms:
+Batch ingestion loads data from a storage bucket into a target table using one of the following mechanisms:

 - Batch autoingest: A continuous task that uses a combination of table settings, cloud provider pub/sub, and cloud storage notifications to ingest files as they arrive into an origin storage bucket.